jtmiller28/danc_ucsb.github.io/index.md

-## Welcome the Data Analysis and Coding Club's Github Pages
+## Welcome to the Data Analysis and Coding Club's Github Pages

 This site will contain all the necessary tutorials for learning the basics of R

 ### Tutorials
-1. Basics of R: A tutorial built for those just starting out on programming with R.
+1. <a href="https://jtmiller28.github.io/danc_ucsb.github.io/Tutorials/Basics-of-R.html">Basics of R:</a>: A tutorial built for those just starting out on programming with R.
-<a href="https://jtmiller28.github.io/danc_ucsb.github.io/Tutorials/Basics-of-R.html">Visit Basics of R!</a>

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block